 Following the death of Hubertus Liebrecht (1991), the owning family made some fundamental decisions regarding the company’s alignment.
-This was in response to changing global healthcare standards and the increasing cost of healthcare, and was designed to maintain the company’s leading position as a research-based pharmaceutical company.
+This was in response to changing global healthcare standards and the increasing cost of healthcare, and was designed to maintain the company’s leading position.

 The Board of Managing Directors is composed of members who are not part of the owning families.
 Members of the Boehringer and von Baumbach families continue to sit on the Shareholders’ Committee, which is similar to a supervisory board in public companies.